KPN's America Movil board member sells part of KPN stake

-BRUSSELS (Reuters) - The Chief Financial Officer of Mexico’s America Movil (AMXL.MX) has reduced his personal stake in Dutch telecoms group KPN (KPN.AS), of which he is a supervisory board member, by more than a quarter, regulatory filings showed on Saturday.
+BRUSSELS, Nov 1 (Reuters) - The Chief Financial Officer of Mexico’s America Movil has reduced his personal stake in Dutch telecoms group KPN, of which he is a supervisory board member, by more than a quarter, regulatory filings showed on Saturday.

 Carlos Garcia Moreno Elizondo, one of two America Movil members on KPN’s supervisory board, sold about 28.5 percent of his stake in KPN in three transactions and now owns just under 200,000 shares, according to Dutch regulator AFM.